Brom95/TgToVk/README.md

 ## Which functionality is currently available?

-Plain text crossposting from channels to groups and personal pages
+Plain text crossposting and single picture with capture from channels to groups and personal pages

 ## Where do I get TgBotId?